nocyphr/mcp_search_agent/README.md

 - [ ] reverse proxy (traefik)
 - [ ] protection (api-keys, so not anyone on the wide wild web can just suck on your mcp goodies)

+## Roadmap
+- [ ] langfuse for eval and observability
+- [ ] redis + endpoint to fetch results used for final response of last query by UID

 ---

 Have a look for now :D